 - (3) "All Other Compensation" represents the Corporation's share of the contribution to the ESOP.
-See "Components of Executive Compensation Long-term Incentive Plan Employee Share Ownership Plan".
-The Named Executive Officers participate in the ESOP on the same terms and using the same formulas as for other participants. - (4) The option-based award represents compensation paid to Mr. Slater in his capacity as a director of the Corporation. - (5) In the year ended October 31, 2022 Mr. Slater in his capacity as CEO elected to not participate in the annual incentive plan (STIP). - (6) Ms. Gillies commenced employment with the Corporation in June 2021. - (7) Mr. Sweeney commenced employments with the Corporation in June 2021 and is compensated in United States dollars with disclosed amounts converted to Canadian dollars.
+See "Components of Executive Compensation - Long-term Incentive Plan - Employee Share Ownership Plan".
+The Named Executive Officers participate in the ESOP on the same terms and using the same formulas as for other participants. - (4) The option-based award represents compensation paid to Mr. Slater in his capacity as CEO and director of the Corporation. - (5) In the year ended October 31, 2021, Mr. Slater in his capacity as CEO elected to not participate in the annual incentive plan (STIP). - (6) Ms. Gillies commenced employment with the Corporation in June 2021.